The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Since $C_c$ is much larger than the other capacitances this coupling is very small and the signal coupled from one readout strip to the next one is in general below threshold and then lost.
 This effect can give rise to an additional few percent charge loss, larger on the u/P side where $C_c$ is smaller compared to the v/N side.

 \end{itemize}

-After charge sharing simulation, the charge of each readout strip is smeared by the Fano factor~\cite{Fano:1947zz} and can be approximated by the Gaussian distribution.
+After charge sharing simulation, the charge of each readout strip is smeared with a Gaussian distribution whose width includes the Fano factor~\cite{Fano:1947zz}.

-We finally simulate the response of the APV for each signal on each readout strip by simulating the waveform of the response as a function of time.
-We assign the start time of the waveform as half the drift time of the chargelet to the sensor surface.
-For each strip we sum the APV responses of each chargelet, and add electronic noise on top of the signal waveform, getting the final APV response.
+Finally, the response of the APV for each signal on each readout strip is simulated by the waveform of the response as a function of time.
+The start time of the waveform is computed as half the drift time of the chargelet to the sensor surface.
+For each strip the APV responses of each chargelet is summed, and electronic noise is added on top of the signal waveform, obtaining the final APV response.
 This waveform is then digitized by sampling it with the APV clock frequency and converting its amplitude in 8-bit ADC counts with a conversion factor, \nc{ADUEquivalent}.
-We also apply the online zero suppression to limit the number of \nc{SVDShaperDigits} produced in output of the simulation.
-In particular, we store only \nc{SVDShaperDigits} with at least one sample larger than three times the noise of the strip, as done in real data acquisition.
+The Online zero suppression is applied to limit the number of \nc{SVDShaperDigits} produced in output of the simulation.
+In particular, only \nc{SVDShaperDigits} with at least one sample larger than three times the noise of the strip are stored, as done in real data acquisition.

-\textbf{Simulation Calibration.} There are several parameters in the simulation that need to be tuned, for both sensor sides of each sensor type (small rectangular, large rectangular, and wedge): \begin{itemize} \item noise superimposed to the APV waveform; \item \nc{ADUEquivalent}\ to convert electrons into ADC; \item the three capacitances for the charge sharing description.
-For $C_c$ and $C_b$ the design parameters provide already a good estimation, therefore we have not calibrated them, while $C_i$ is much more difficult to estimate from design parameters.
-Therefore we have tuned this one on data. \end{itemize}
+\textbf{Simulation calibration.} There are several parameters in the simulation that need to be tuned separately for the two sensor sides of each sensor type (small rectangular, large rectangular, and trapezoidal or wedge): \begin{itemize} \item noise superimposed to the APV waveform; \item \nc{ADUEquivalent}\ to convert electrons into ADC; \item the three capacitances for the charge sharing description.
+For $C_c$ and $C_b$ the design parameters provide already a good estimation, while $C_i$ is much more difficult to estimate from design parameters.
+Therefore, only the latter has been tuned on data. \end{itemize}